-Property and equipment are stated at historical cost less depreciation and impairment losses.
+Property and equipment, including interests in leasehold land and buildings where the Group is the registered owner of the property interest (Note 2.23), are stated at historical cost less depreciation.
 Historical cost includes expenditure that is directly attributable to the acquisition of the items.

 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
 The carrying amount of any component accounted for as a separate asset is derecognised when replaced.
-All other repairs and maintenance costs are charged in the consolidated statement of comprehensive income during the financial period in which they are incurred.
+All other repairs and maintenance are charged to the profit or loss during the reporting period in which they are incurred.

-Leasehold improvements are depreciated over the shorter of their useful lives or unexpired period of the lease while depreciation on other property and equipment is calculated using the straight-line method to allocate their costs, net of their residual values, over their estimated useful lives, as follows:
+Depreciation is calculated using the straight-line method to allocate their cost, net of their residual values, over their estimated useful lives as follows: